-- Candidates are expected to conduct themselves in a professional manner at all times while completing their clinical experiences.
+- Candidates are expected to conduct themselves in a professional manner at all times while completing their field experiences.
 The following guidelines for behavior should be observed: - Candidates should maintain a professional relationship with students.
-It is inappropriate for the candidates to engage in personal or social relationships with students including social media - Candidates should be aware of school policies and are expected to follow them. - Candidates should be punctual and attend all scheduled sessions.
+It is inappropriate for the candidates to engage in personal or social relationships with students including social media - Candidates should dress professionally and behave in a professional manner while at school. - No body piercings.
+Only one pair of earrings - No blue jeans, shorts or capris - No sandals or open-toe shoes - No underwear showing - No cleavage, midriffs, and/or bottoms showing - Candidates should be aware of school policies and are expected to follow them.

+- Candidates should be punctual and attend all scheduled sessions.
 If an absence is necessary, the candidate should notify the school, the cooperating teacher, and the course instructor.
 If a candidate is unable to attend a scheduled session a phone call should be made as early in the day as possible to inform the cooperating teacher.
 Unexcused absences should not be tolerated.
-All absences must be made up. - Information about individual students is confidential and should not be shared outside of the clinical setting. - Candidates need to ensure that they are physically, emotionally, and mentally fit to work with teachers and students in a school setting.
+All absences must be made up. - Information about individual students is confidential and should not be shared outside of the field setting. - Candidates need to ensure that they are physically, emotionally, and mentally fit to work with teachers and students in a school setting.

 Problems with candidate professionalism will not be tolerated.
 The cooperating teacher will fill out the Points of Professional Concern form and return it to the Department of Education as soon as a problem is indicated.
-Problems are also reflected on the Professional Disposition form and the Clinical Experience Evaluation form.
+Problems are also reflected on the Professional Disposition form and the Field Experience Evaluation form.

-Candidates who do not exhibit professional behavior will be removed from the clinical placement.
-Any candidate removed from a clinical placement will not be given a new placement.
+Candidates who do not exhibit professional behavior will be removed from the field placement.
+Any candidate removed from a field placement will not be given a new placement.